Chronicle of Arbela

-The Chronicle of Arbela claims to record the early history of Christianity in the city which is now known as Erbil, Iraqi Kurdistan, but which was then Arbela, capital of Adiabene.
-First published in 1907, its age and historicity are disputed among scholars.
+The Chronicle of Arbela claims to record the early history of Christianity in Arbela (modern Erbil of northern Iraq), then the capital of Adiabene, from the early second century to the mid-sixth century.
+It appears to date to the sixth century, though its age and historicity have been disputed.
+Today, the majority of specialists consider the work to be a modern forgery.

 Narrative

 The Chronicle of Arbela relates the history of Nestorian Christianity in Adiabene, a "northern Mesopotamian province located between the two Zab rivers" in what is modern Iraq.
 Arbela was an "important junction point on major east-west and north-south caravan routes, and has been an occupied site since remote antiquity."

 A short devotional introduction describes the work as a history, in the form of a letter to one Pinhes, chronicling the history of all the bishops of Adiabene, and its martyrs.
 According to the Chronicle, the first bishop of Adiabene was Peqida, who was ordained near the beginning of the second century AD by Addai the Apostle.
 The second bishop was Shemshon, who preached to participants of the festival Shahrabgamud, which included human sacrifice, and converted many to Christianity.
 Next was Ishaq, who was aided by Raqbakt, the governor of Adiabene, who opposed the "heathens" and contributed to the spread of Christianity into the countryside.

 The fourth bishop, serving in the mid-second century, was Abraham I, who saved the Christians during a war in which they were attacked by Zoroastrians.
 By performing miracles, he pacified the Zoroastrian attackers.
 His successor, Bishop Noh, continued to suffer from persecution at the hands of the Zoroastrians, but also managed to spread Christianity in neighboring regions, in part through a miracle in which he raised a dead boy to life, and through another miracle in which he caused a tree to disappear.

 After a four-year vacancy of the bishopric due to persecution, a bishop by the name of Habel was appointed, who was diplomatic and improved relations between the Christians and Zoroastrians.
 In his days, Parthian king Vologases IV fought against and defeated both Roman and Persian armies, and his victory was credited by the author of the Chronicle to God.

 Around the beginning of the third century, he was succeeded by Ebed Meshiha, who oversaw a peaceful thirty-five years.
 The next bishop, Hairan (bishop 217-250), oversaw Arbela during the end of the Parthian empire, at which time Arbela was incorporated into the Sasanian Empire.
 Unlike the Romans, or the Sasanians which followed Persia, Christianity was somewhat more tolerated by Persians and spread accordingly.